TheGamerH18/LeagueServer/README.md

 # LeagueServer
 The server for another project called [LeagueClient](https://github.com/TheGamerH18/LeagueClient).
-Both the server and the client where made during a school project working with network communication.
+Both the server and the client were created as part of a school project on network communication.
-A Project created for Learning Purposes **only**!
+The project was created for learning purposes **only**!

 ## Libarys
 To make our life easier